The Wife of an Important Man

 The Wife of an Important Man (زوجة رجل مهم, translit. zawgat ragol mohim) is a 1988 Egyptian drama film directed by Mohamed Khan.
-Starring Ahmad Zaki and Mervat Amin, the film tells us the story of the rise and fall of a police officer during the regime of Anwar El Sadat.
+It stars Ahmad Zaki and Mervat Amin, the film tells us the story of the rise and fall of a police officer during the regime of Anwar El Sadat.
 It is one of the Top 100 Egyptian films.

 Synopsis

 When Mona marries the seemingly decent police officer Hisham, she finds out there is more into him than what he shows to the people.
+Mona's life turns into hell, as he deprives her of all worldly pleasures, not to mention his mistreatment of everyone around him, even his neighbors.
+The film documents many political, economic, and social events in the lives of this small family, in a dramatic and realistic atmosphere.